codepr/tasq/README.md

 and every single node can host multiple workers by setting differents ports for the communication.
 Each worker, once started, support multiple connections from clients and is ready to accept tasks.

-Once a worker receive a job from a client, it demand its execution to dedicated actor, usually selected from a pool according to a defined routing strategy (e.g. Round robin, Random routing or Smallest mailbox which should give a trivial indication of the workload of each actor and select the one with minimum pending tasks to execute).
+Once a worker receive a job from a client, it demand its execution to dedicated actor or process, usually selected from a pool according to a defined routing strategy in the case of actor (e.g.
+Round robin, Random routing or Smallest mailbox which should give a trivial indication of the workload of each actor and select the one with minimum pending tasks to execute) or using a simple distributed queue across a pool of process in producer-consumer way.

 ![Tasq master-workers arch](static/worker_model_2.png)